medialab/hyphe/doc/api.md

  Returns for a `corpus` all WebEntities matching a specific search using the `allFieldsKeywords` and `fieldKeywords` arguments.
  Returns all results at once if `count` `_ (optional, default: `= -1 ; otherwise results will be paginated with `count` results per page, using `page` as index of the desired page.
 Results will include metadata on the request including the total number of results and a `token` to be reused to collect the other pages via `get_webentities_page`.`)
   * `allFieldsKeywords` should be a string or list of strings to search in all textual fields of the WebEntities ("name", "lru prefixes", "startpages" & "homepage").
 For instance `["hyphe", "www"]`
-  * `fieldKeywords` should be a list of 2-elements arrays giving first the field to search into then the searched value or optionally for the field "indegree" an array of a minimum and maximum values to search into (note: only exact values will be matched when querying on field status field).
+  * `fieldKeywords` should be a list of 2-elements arrays giving first the field to search into then the searched value or optionally for the field "indegree" an array of a minimum and maximum values to search into (notes: this does not work with undirected_degree and outdegree ; only exact values will be matched when querying on field status field).
 For instance: `[["name", "hyphe"], ["indegree", [3, 1000]]]`
   * see description of `sort`, `light` and `semilight` in `get_webentities` above.